GHeinzelmann/BAT.py/README.md

 ## Preparation

 The second stage starts from the equilibrated system, rebuilding the latter, as well as redefining the dummy/anchor atoms and the restraints for use in the free energy calculation.
-If the APR method is to be used, the ligand in this stage is pulled from the binding site towards the solvent, generating states that will be used in the APR procedure.
-If double decoupling is be performed no pulling is needed, but we will include both APR and DD in this example.
 To run this stage, type in the program main folder:

 python BAT.py -i input.in -s prep